robw2000/plex-tvstation/README.md

    - Identifies the next unwatched episode for each series
    - Alternates between series when building the playlist
    - Excludes series where all episodes are watched (for the configured rewatch delay period)
+   - Automatically marks all episodes as unwatched after the rewatch delay period
 4. For Movies:
    - Treats all movies as a single "series"
    - Adds unwatched movies to the playlist
    - Groups movies by series to maintain chronological order
    - If at least two-thirds of movies are marked as watched, watched movies will be marked as unwatched after the rewatch delay period
    - Uses OMDB API to fetch missing movie years
+   - Applies seasonal restrictions based on the current month
 5. The playlist is updated with the new content order
+6. Messages are logged to both the console and a log file

+## Logging

+The script maintains a comprehensive logging system:
+- Logs are stored in the `logs` directory
+- Each run creates a new log file named `tvstation.log`
+- Logs include timestamps for all operations
+- Both console output and file logging are synchronized
+- Logs track playlist creation, content marking, and any errors or warnings

 ## Troubleshooting